 Brooke has been caring for animals in the veterinary field for 7 years, and in-patient care is her favorite part of her job.
 She is currently enrolled in school for her RVT license.
 She has one polydactyl cat at home and one big Labrador.
 When not at work she enjoys spending time with her two kids and husband, either painting or hiking.

-I have 1 dog named Trixee, 3 cats and 1 horse I have been here at Bowman VH for almost 14 years as a receptionist among other things.
+I have 2 cats and 1 horse.
+I have been here at Bowman Vet Hospital for over 14 years as a receptionist among other things.
 I love this practice and the community.
-I spend all of my time with my animals and enjoy gardening YOU HAVE MY PERMISSION TO EDIT AND MAKE ME SOUND AMAZING 😎😎😎😎
+When not at work, you can find me with my animals or in my garden.

 Kelley first started her veterinary career working in shelter medicine back in 2007.
 She has been working at Bowman Veterinary Hospital for 5 years.
 She has a sweet three-legged pitbull named Fiesta.
 When she isn’t working she enjoys going to the gym and spending time amongst the pine trees.